Sofie-Automation/sofie-core/packages/documentation/docs/user-guide/intro.md

 ### Blueprints

-The [Blueprints](concepts-and-architecture.md#blueprints) are plugins to _Sofie_, which allow for customization and tailor-made show designs.
+The [Blueprints](concepts-and-architecture#blueprints) are plugins to _Sofie_ which allow for customization and tailor-made show designs.
 The way these blueprints are created varies based on the characteristics of the input data (rundowns), the desired show design, and the specific devices being controlled.